LearnersGuild/curriculum/Phases/Foundations/Modules/Projects/mixed-drinks/README.md

 ## Setup

-1. Make sure you have postgres set up and running on your computer ().
+1. Make sure you have postgres set up and running on your computer: [Installation Guides](https://wiki.postgresql.org/wiki/Detailed_installation_guides).
-2. Run this commands from the project directory (__NOTE__: If you already have a `mixed_drinks` database, it will get deleted by this commands!):
+2. Run this command from the project directory (__NOTE__: If you already have a `mixed_drinks` database, it will get deleted by this command!):

 `npm db:init`

+## Database structure

 ## User Stories
-As a user, I want to be able to add an ingredient to the database, using a JSON POST to the route /api/ingredients/add   Example POST data:
+- As a user, I want to be able to add an ingredient to the database, using a JSON POST to the route /api/ingredients/add   Example POST data:

 { "ingredient_name": "tequila" }